TheHive-Project/Synapse/docs/workflows/Ews2Alert.md

 - You can't use the "Assign via Category" functionality due to how alert creation works
 - Alerts created will not update themselves "out of the box".
-- Ews2Alert is intentionally left highly self configurable due to how many different Use-Cases for E-Mail imports exist
+- Ews2Alert is intentionally left highly self configurable due to how many different Use-Cases for E-Mail imports exist.

 ### Demo

 Our fictional Company is using a Sophos UTM Firewall with Packet Inspection (SNORT) aktive.

-Whenever SNORT detects potentially malicious activity, it reports said activity to a Mailbox called IT-Sicherheit
+Whenever SNORT detects potentially malicious activity, it reports said activity to a Mailbox called IT-Sicherheit.

 ![](../img/ews2alert/1-intrusion-notification.PNG)